apache/iceberg/docs/versioned/spark/spark-structured-streaming.md

 ```

 {{< hint warning >}}
 Iceberg only supports reading data from snapshots of type `Append` or `Replace`.
-Snapshots of type `Delete` & `Overwrite` cannot be processed and will cause an exception.
+The snapshots of type `Delete` and `Overwrite` cannot be processed and will cause an exception.
 The spark options `streaming-skip-delete-snapshots` and `streaming-skip-overwrite-snapshots` may be set to `true` to skip snapshots of type `Delete` and `Overwrite`, respectively, in cases where it's acceptable to ignore the table changes from those snapshots.
 {{</ hint >}}

 ## Streaming Writes